D-side/digital-garden/_notes/Multiple SSH identities.md

 Implicitly.
 Okay.
 How about SSH config then?
 It allows specifying keys that are specific to certain hosts, be it a hostname, IP address or a subnet.
 What could go wrong there?
 Rather a lot.

-* IP addresses from private ranges may be pointing at different hosts depending on the network you're in.
+* IP addresses from private ranges may be pointing at different hosts depending on the network you're in, and yes, a machine may roam between networks both physically (especially if it's a laptop) and virtually (using VPN).
 Use hostnames then?
-Hostname resolution isn't always available.
-I happened to work in a system that obtained IP addresses programmatically.
-Could a properly working hostname system improve the experience of working with it?
-Possibly, but it still wasn't there.
+Hostnames aren't always set up properly, unfortunately, one of the systems I worked on had a script that obtained an IP address that matches the given constraints.
 * One and the same set of hosts could be providing you access to different resources depending on the key you used.
 And there's a popular example: GitHub.
 A popular myth with beginners is that SSH key is a direct alternative to a password, except with a different way of usage.
 That's not true: an SSH key both _tells_ a service who you are and _proves_ it, and in that sense it serves as _both_ username _and_ password.
 The username you use to access GitHub is actually `git`, for everyone.
 Executing `ssh git@github.com` allows you to see what account you're authenticated with on GitHub.